Suspect charged with shooting 2 in California movie theater

 Jimenez has been jailed since his arrest.
 It’s not clear whether he has retained an attorney who can speak for him.

 Rylee Goodrich, 18, and Anthony Barajas, 19, were found late Monday by employees after a 9:35 p.m. showing of “The Forever Purge” at a theater in Corona.
 They had each been shot in the head.
 Goodrich died at the scene.
-Barajas was taken to a nearby hospital, where he remained on life support Friday, the statement said.
+Barajas was taken to a nearby hospital, where he remained on life support Friday, the Riverside County District Attorney’s Office said in a statement.

 There was no known connection between the victims and Jimenez, authorities said.